 - Do not exceed fill-line

 Don’t use old or damaged plastic containers in the microwave because they may have exceeded the microwave ability.
-Doing so also puts the food at risk for encountering toxic release.
+Doing so also puts the food at risk for encountering toxic release, so throw away old Tupperware or use them for purposes other that food storage.

 In addition, Tupperware made before 2010 most likely contains BPA in the plastic compound.